-Due to amount of time-consuming on the rules determination of every two trips in the n trips, this paper proposes a fast filtering matching strategy.
-Main idea is to filter out most of the trips that can not be shared with the current trip according to the time and distance constraints, so as to get a small set of candidate matching trips which can be used in determine the matching rules in table 1.
+This paper proposes a fast filtering matching strategy.
+Main idea is to filter out most of the trips that cannot be shared with the current trip according to the time and distance constraints, so as to get a small set of candidate matching trips which can be used in determining the matching rules in table 1.
 The filtering strategy is detailed in section 2.2.

 After the matching is completed, trips are represented by nodes, and two trips which can be shared are linked by an edge.
 The time saved by two trips is taken as the weight of the edge.
-Therefore, a shared trip network G=(V,E,W) can be obtained , where $V=\{T_i\}$.
-A trip may be shared with multiple trips, therefore, for G, it is necessary to find a subset $G^{'}=(V^{'},E^{'},W^{'})$, so that any two edges in $E^{'}$ have no common nodes, and the number of edges or the sum of weight of edges in $E^{'}$ is the maximum.
+Therefore, a shared trip network G = (V,E,W) can be obtained, where $V = \{T_i\}$.
+A trip may be shared with multiple trips therefore, for G it is preserve to find a subset trips, therefore, for G, it is necessary to find a subset G' = (V', E', W'), so that any two edges in E' have no common nodes, and the number of edges or the sum of weight of edges in E' is the maximum.
 Obviously, the problem can be solved by maximum matching of graph.

-In this paper, Blossom Algorithm [11] is used to solve the maximum match.
-Method framework is shown in figure 2.
+In this paper, Blossom Algorithm [13] is used to solve the maximum match.
+Method framework is shown in figure 3.

-Fig.2 Framework of taxi trips' share method
+Fig.3 Framework of taxi trips' share method